 What is net income?

-Net income is the amount an individual takes home from her salary after subtracting taxes and other deductions.
-For a business, net income is the amount of revenue it earns after subtracting expenses like taxes and the cost of goods sold (COGS).
+Net income — also referred to as net profit, net earnings or the bottom line — is the amount an individual earns after subtracting taxes and other deductions from gross income.
+For a business, net income is the amount of revenue left after subtracting all expenses, taxes and costs.

 The business’s net income is used by investors and shareholders when they determine the health of their investment as well as banks when determining a business’s eligibility for a loan.
 Low or even negative net income results in a big drop in the value of the company’s shares.